chuyu-c/Divvy-Bike-Weekly-Usage-Prediction/README.md

 * In addition, we hope to measure the bike transportation activity and have a better understanding of the mobility in a city

 ## Structure of Code
-* Bike Weekly Usage Forecast.R
+* Bike Weekly Usage Forecast.rmd
 * Bike Weekly Usage Forecast.html

 ## Reference